 The Callaway Strata Ultimate is virtually identical to the last set that we looked at.
 In fact, it is the same package, but with the inclusion of a few extra clubs that will give you everything you need to play an entire round of golf.

 The extra clubs include a four hybrid, and a sand wedge, giving you a total of twelve clubs in the bag.
 This is actually two clubs less than the fourteen clubs that are permitted by the rules of golf, so you can add additional sticks if you are interested.

 Everything else is the same.
-You get the putter that I loved from the last set and overall, a full configuration of high performing clubs.
+You get the putter that I loved from the last set and overall, a full configuration of high-performing clubs.
 The shafts are all flexible enough to help you hit the ball long and far even with slower swing speeds.

 Meanwhile, the four and five hybrids are made to be as easy to hit as possible—which is true.
 However, I did have a small problem with how the hybrids perform.
-I found that the amount of distance they produce is more in line with that of a fairway wood than it is an iron.
+I found that the amount of distance they produce is more in line with that of fairway wood than it is iron.

 Usually, hitting the ball a long way is not a bad thing, but in this case, it creates an unnatural gap in your bag, making it harder to decide which club to use for longer shots.

 - Features an affordable price that is hard to beat.

 - The set is made for beginners and includes an easy-to-hit 4 hybrid..